Khaudum National Park: Fauna

 The unspoiled nature of the reserve encourages a rich and varied wildlife in the dry forest.
 The ideal time for seeing wildlife is from June to October.
-From November to March, more than 320 species of birds inhabit the area, including parrots and more than 50 birds of prey.
+From November to March, more than 320 species of birds inhabit the area, including parrots and more than 50 species of birds of prey.

-Big game can be found in the park occasionally, more than 500 African bush elephants, many Angolan giraffes and many antelope, including roan antelope, kudu, lyre antelope, eland and reedbuck.
-Even the stock of prey animals is high.
-Besides the smaller cats, there is a larger population of lions, but also leopards, spotted hyenas, jackals, occasionally cheetahs and even African wild dogs.
+Big game can be found in the park occasionally, more than 500 African bush elephants, many Angolan giraffes and many antelope, including roan antelope, kudu, lyre antelope, common eland and reedbuck.
+The stock of prey animals is also high.
+Besides the smaller cats, there is a larger population of lions, but also African leopards, spotted hyenas, jackals, occasionally cheetahs and even African wild dogs.